SJSU-CADRE-CLASSES/SJSU_ART_104_F17/Abstracts/penguins_abstract.md

 Modern technology has become one of the fundamental things in our daily lives.
-But how much does it consume our lives?
-No matter where we go, we will constantly see people on their phones, not for texting or calling, but instead socializing on social media.
-Additionally, we also see advertisements for new phones, computers, and new technologies that manipulate us.
-Those commercials are slowly influencing people's brain discretely to purchase their products using technology itself.
-Nowadays, people rely a lot on technology; it changes the ways we communicate with each other and the way we behave towards society.
-Do we use technology as a mean to escape reality?
-What could be the consequences that may happen in the nearly future?
+With easy access to the Internet and through social media, users can make a living based on the content the user provides.
+Monetization through out the web has become a common method for a lot of people to make easy money.
+It has been used in online news, Youtube videos and even in Facebook pages, some have even made monetization a actual career.
+While monetizing content does provide easy access to content and may even entertainment, it also easily controls lives of its audience.
+The content shown can slowly become addictive and might even change the perspective of many over time.
+Monetization over social media is considered a method to make easy money, but it also slowly manipulates the mind into thinking of the latter instead of seeing and experiencing content naturally.